NervanaSystems/ngraph/doc/sphinx/source/frameworks/paddle_integ.rst

          - paddle/fluid/operators/ngraph/ngraph_engine.h
          - paddle/fluid/operators/ngraph/ngraph_engine.cc

-3. **nGraph bridge**: Converts PaddlePaddle operators to nGraph operators nGraph bridge converts the supported PaddlePaddle operators to nGraph operators to reconstruct the subgraph with nGraph's intermediate representation.
+3. **nGraph bridge**: converts PaddlePaddle operators to nGraph operators nGraph bridge converts the supported PaddlePaddle operators to nGraph operators to reconstruct the subgraph with nGraph's intermediate representation.
 The convertable operators are located in the ngraph/ops directory, and each operator has its own files for easy management.
 For the conversion of operators, there is a common unified interface to facilitate code development and operator transformation.
 The relevant interfaces are

       - GetInputNode: Obtains input node for the conversion operator.
 The node has unordered graph management.